 If you were to lose your job, would you be able to cover your expenses until you found a new job?

-Do you feel stuck in a dead end job?
+Do you feel stuck in a dead-end job?

 Does stress impede your motivation?

 If yes, explore ways to manage your stress.
+Sign up for a meditation class.

 Are your clothes becoming uncomfortably snug?